jaekwon/demodule/README.md

 __How does this compare to Browserify?__

-Browserify has a lot of magic to bring node.js server-side code over to the browser environment.
+Browserify has a lot of magic to bring node.js server-side code over to the browser environment.<br/>
 This is a much simpler tool that gives you more control.<br/>
-Also, if two NPM libraries import different versions of another library, Browserify handles that by automatically packaging all of them.
+For example, if two NPM libraries import different versions of another library, Browserify handles that by automatically packaging all of them.<br/>
 This tool doesn't.

 __Why isn't there a command-line tool?__

-You need to declare the dependencies in a file anyways, so you might as well edit the build script, which is simple.
+You need to declare the dependencies in a file anyways, so you might as well edit the build script.

 __How do I add dependencies from NPM?__